aidotse/d2seabirds/README.md

 By default, seabirds dataset will be trained.
 This can be done by running data_processing_seabirds.py data_processing.py containes the code to train a two-stage transfer learning model based on the YTVIS dataset.
 Keep in mind folder strucutre expected to do so.

 inference.py runs testing on YTVIS dataset.
 It can be edited to run inference with the seabirds model.
-By default, data_processing_seabirds.py automatically not only trains but also runs inference on a randomly assigned 500 images sample from sequence_sampled folder.
+By default, data_processing_seabirds.py automatically not only trains but also runs inference on a randomly assigned 500 images sample from sequence_sampled folder.In case only running inference for the seabirds data set is desired, one option is to edit the data_processing_seabirds.py lines wher e the training is done.
+Needless to say, for this to work the final_model.pth is expected to be found on the output folder.

 Data can be found in data folder within juan.vallado user folder.